 - Pet grooming – different pets require different grooming skills.
 Learn how to do them by attending grooming school.
 You can earn a certificate after you finish this course.

 - Pet walking – pet walking involves another skill set that you must learn in order to handle pets well.
 You can start with a basic course in dog or cat walking and eventually train the pets in managing their behavior.

-- First aid – accidents are bound to happen when pet sitting.
+- First aid – you can also never avoid accidents when pet sitting.
 Knowing how to react and what to do can save you and the pet’s life.
-You need to be prepared to deal with emergency situations.
+You need to prepare to deal with emergency situations.

 - Pet care – caring for pets is the ultimate goal of pet sitters.
 Learning how to take care of different pets will make you more confident in handling them.